skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/05_preparing_a_successful_data_request.md

 - [Safeguarding data: Understand the laws that govern these critical data elements](/work/toolkits/data-sharing-playbook/safeguarding-data#understand-the-laws-that-govern-critical-data-elements)
 </div>

-## Make the case for data sharing.
+## Make the case for data sharing

-An effective data request starts with a clear description of why the requested data is important to both parties' missions and what you plan to achieve with the data.
+An effective data request starts with a clear description of why the requested data is important to the missions of both parties and what you plan to achieve with the data.
 Understand the data owner's possible motivation to take on the data sharing project:

 - Will this request improve services or data quality for the partner?
 - How will residents or staff be better served?

 To ensure full and sustained participation, each party involved in the data sharing effort should be able to see direct benefits from their involvement.

-It may also help to think about how you will respond if your first request is denied.
+It may also help to think about how you'll respond if your first request is denied.
 Here are some common reasons data providers deny requests according to the National Neighborhood Indicators Partnership:

 - "Preparing the file will burden our already-overworked staff."
 - "I'm afraid of being burned by bad publicity."